 This rule also leads to an extensive administrative burden.
 The obligation to seek the data subject’s view is disproportionate as it interferes with the entrepreneurial freedom to determine its own business policy.

 Article 33 e) creates legal uncertainty as it allows each supervisory authority to list processing operations subject to an impact assessment.
 It therefore weakens the impact of maximum harmonisation and creates an imbalance between competitors.

+Insurance Europe is concerned about article 33par.4.
+This article cannot be justified as the regulation openly establishes sanctions for unfair behaviours; furthermore, it risks influencing corporate organisations from the outside; finally, it can only imply high costs for the transparency phase and for the consequent phase of adaptation to the results.

 Insurance Europe asks for clarification of which type of data is subject to impact assessment.